ExpressGateway/express-gateway.io/_pages/case-studies/musement.md

 - Pipelines: A super flexible selector engine that goes down to `METHOD` level
 - Declarative and dynamic: The gateway configuration is versionable.

+### The impact

-Impact: Musement was attracted to Express Gateway for their API proxy project use case because of the broad range of clients they handle (website, mobile apps, partners integrations etc.)  Each client can have its own format and logic for request and response.
+Musement was attracted to Express Gateway for their API proxy project use case because of the broad range of clients they handle (website, mobile apps, partners integrations etc.)  Each client can have its own format and logic for request and response.

 Therefore, a middleware handler for their API Gateway became a key use case for Express Gateway.
 By using Express Gateway the team was able to save time, without having  to devote engineering time to building this important piece of their tech stack while simultaneously mitigating the risk to their users.